green-vulcano/gv-script-tester/README.md

     Note: If your script is a function with a boolean return, set IS_CONDITION = true (Try to run example 3 - Groovy script with boolean return)

-To edit current (input) ***GVBuffer*** object, you have to edit the file *DATA-GVBuffer.txt*.
-If you need to add/modify properties of the current GVBuffer, you have to edit the file *DATA-Properties.xml*.
+To edit current (input) ***GVBuffer*** object or its properties, you have to edit the file *DATA-Buffer.xml*.
 ```
-Current buffer content      ->  scriptTester/ [DATA-GVBuffer.txt]
+Current buffer content      ->  scriptTester/ [DATA-Buffer.xml]
-Current buffer properties   ->  scriptTester/ [DATA-Properties.xml]
 ```

-To add an ***additional buffer***, you have to add an additional *ENV-[buffer number]-GVBuffer.txt* and *ENV-[buffer number]-Properties.xml* file for the buffer object and the related properties.
+To add an ***additional buffer***, you have to add an additional *ENV-[buffer number]-Buffer.xml* file for the buffer object and the related properties.
 The changes of additional GVBuffers during the execution are showed in the file *environmentLog.txt*.

 ```
-Current buffer object         ->  scriptTester/ [DATA-GVBuffer.txt]
+Current buffer object         ->  scriptTester/ [DATA-Buffer.xml]
-Current buffer properties     ->  scriptTester/ [DATA-Properties.xml]
-Additional buffer object      ->  scriptTester/ [ENV-1-GVBuffer.txt]
+Additional buffer object      ->  scriptTester/ [ENV-1-Buffer.xml]
-Additional buffer properties  ->  scriptTester/ [ENV-1-Properties.xml]
-Additional buffer object      ->  scriptTester/ [ENV-2-GVBuffer.txt]
+Additional buffer object      ->  scriptTester/ [ENV-2-Buffer.xml]
-Additional buffer properties  ->  scriptTester/ [ENV-2-Properties.xml]
            . . .                             . . .
 Environment buffers log       ->  scriptTester/ [environmentLog.txt]
 ```